 Passkeys FAQ

 Passkeys are the new standard authentication.
-Many developers now face the question about implications and how passkey logins can be offered.
+Many now face the question about implications and how passkey logins can be offered.
 We gathered the most important information for you below.

 General